stavdar/Forecast_To_Github/README.md

 Welcome!

-This repository represents a collaborative project developed by both myself and [Nogatiya](https://github.com/Nogatiya), focusing on time series forecasting using Python and Jupyter Notebook.
+This repository represents a collaborative project developed by both myself and [Nogatiya](https://github.com/Nogatiya), focusing on time series forecasting using Python and JupyterLab.

 ## 🧠 Project Highlights

 - 📈 Time series forecasting techniques
-- 🐍 Python implementation in Jupyter Notebook
+- 🐍 Python implementation in JupyterLab
 - 📊 Real-world data analysis

 The notebook was uploaded by my teammate and is available here: